zeroc-ice/ice/csharp/README.md

 You can add Strong Naming signatures to the Ice assemblies by setting the following environment variables before building these assemblies:

- - PUBLIC_KEYFILE Identity public key used to delay sign the assembly
+ - `PUBLIC_KEYFILE` Identity public key used to delay sign the assembly
- - KEYFILE Identity full key pair used to sign the assembly
+ - `KEYFILE` Identity full key pair used to sign the assembly

-If only PUBLIC_KEYFILE is set, the assemblies are delay-signed during the build and you must re-sign the assemblies later with the full identity key pair.
+If only `PUBLIC_KEYFILE` is set, the assemblies are delay-signed during the build and you must re-sign the assemblies later with the full identity key pair.

-If only KEYFILE is set, the assemblies are fully signed during the build using KEYFILE.
+If only `KEYFILE` is set, the assemblies are fully signed during the build using KEYFILE.

-If both PUBLIC_KEYFILE and KEYFILE are set, assemblies are delay-signed during the build using PUBLIC_KEYFILE and re-signed after the build using KEYFILE.
+If both `PUBLIC_KEYFILE` and `KEYFILE` are set, assemblies are delay-signed during the build using `PUBLIC_KEYFILE` and re-signed after the build using `KEYFILE`.
 This can be used for generating [Enhanced Strong Naming][5] signatures.

 *Strong Name Signatures can be generated only from Windows builds.*